Tai Wong Temple, Yuen Long Kau Hui: History

+A fire broke out at the temple on the evening of October 21, 2024.
+The temple's roof was burned and collapsed.
+The fire was extinguished about an hour later.
+The preliminary investigation by the fire department indicated that the fire was likely caused by a short circuit in the refrigerator's electrical wiring.

 Description

 The temple was built for the worship of two 'Tai Wong', literally 'great kings', Hung Shing Tai Wong (洪聖大王) and Yeung Hau Tai Wong (楊侯大王).
 It is the main temple of Nam Pin Wai as well as Yuen Long Kau Hui.